 Our body is a machine.
 It has to be oiled regularly, by way of exercise and massages and well, yes, steams and saunas.
 Since the last two are a complete no-no for MG patients, we are left with workouts and a good weekly body rub.

 Here are some tips to keep in mind, while exercising:

 - Consult your Doctor: Only when you get the green flag from him or she does you take to walking, running, jogging, aerobics, gyming, cycling, weight training, yoga, pranayama.
 Yes, there are many MG patients who do all of this.

 - Choose your workout: Listen to your body and choose a physical activity closest to your personality.
 A quite low energy person trying to dribble at aerobics with MG in tow is… err, not the best decisions to make.

 - Never alone: However, I have a friend, help, family member close to you while you exercise.
-We tend to get excited at our own energy levels and over do things.
-Better to fall head over heels in love rather than on a treadmill.
+We tend to get excited at our own energy levels and overdo things.
+Better to fall head over heels in love and not on a treadmill.
 No?
 I recently invested in a T7 Treadmill, which has been of great help in leg muscle movement.
 You might want to give it a thought post consultation with your physician.
 Click here for the link.

-- Never on your own: Let us not try and get extra smart and youtube exercises to save some cash.
+- Never on your own: Let us not try to get extra smart and YouTube exercises to save some cash.
 Landing on the wrong foot (literally) might land us up in the hospital with added injuries and a very heavy bill.
 Instead, get a coach.
 A trainer.
 A yoga guru.
-And please, do ensure they do their homework on Myasthenia Gravis.
+And please, do make sure they do their homework on Myasthenia Gravis.

 - Never without a mat and a mate: Yes ideally, keep a soft mat underneath even if not doing yoga.
 Stay protected from injuries.
 Having a company for exercise is a great idea.
 Two birds with one stone you would hit.
 Not only would you be exercising more regularly, you shall be ensuring good health of one more person in your family.